Do you wake up in a lousy mood nearly every day and ask yourself, “Why am I so unhappy?”

 Research has shown that people who are active in their faith or personal growth are happier.

-They are focused on improvement and something bigger than themselves that removes them from attention on ego-based concerns.
+They are focused on improvement and something bigger than themselves that removes them from focusing on ego-based concerns.

 More Related Articles: